TMNTturtleguy/es-theme-ComicBook/readme.txt

 	Biggest change is to the directory structure.
 There is no longer an 'art' folder in each of the theme's directory.
 	The reasoning behind this change is to make it as simple as possible for anyone to create/submit a new theme.
 	All one has to do is create a folder and placing a few key files in it.
-	All you need, is to place your own comic.png and system.png image files in the folder, and copy the theme.xml from the 'template' theme folder.
+	All you need, is to place your own comic and system.png files in the folder, and copy the theme.xml from the 'template' theme folder.
 	You can also add a comic_rip.png, and launch.wav in the same folder to make a dynamic and immersive experience.

 	Changed the following: